 A very relevant example is decision-making.
 We all have to make decisions at work, requiring an understanding of new information and an analysis of old knowledge.
 In other words, we use our memory to fill in the “missing cues” of the situation.

 However, we must be wary of this as our memory can be prone to errors, therefore a good decision maker is able to recognize the key information they need to know before making a the call.

 How much information do we really absorb once the clock hits 5pm?
 Or, how well can you consider all relevant points when given 30 seconds to make a decision?

 Leadership involves decision-making, and sometimes decisions can impact hundreds of lives.
 When the captain of the Titanic decided to increase speed, he relied on the current statistics and good weather, but if he used his previous experience and knowledge to fill in the “missing cues” of short visibility and icebergs, the accident may have been prevented.

 In a big accident like the Titanic, panic comes into play.
-Panic is a state of mind easily clouding our judgement, which can lead to risky situations.
+Panic easily clouds our judgement, sometimes resulting in unsafe events.

 Let's say a worker, Jim, is a project manager on a construction site.
 He overlooks 150 people and participates in decision-making on a daily basis.
 The project is going well, with no reported incidents so far.

 Personnel have been given the chance to work extra weekend shifts, but some workers are already working their 15th consecutive day.
 Every morning, Jim checks each site has the necessary workforce and a team leader.
 An experienced personnel was to supervise a team with a new member, who had been called in to fill in a sick leave.